 Welcome to BigSkyFarmHer!
 I’m Michelle Jones and I am a 4th generation farmer from South Central Montana.
 I co-own and operate Gooseneck Land & Cattle, farming and ranching in Montana alongside my husband, dad and brother.

 Background: As I have mentioned I am a fourth generation farmer.
 I was born and raised on a farm in South Central Montana.
 I grew up surrounded by my grandparents, parents, aunts, uncles, cousins, and my siblings.
-I am the oldest of four – and my three younger siblings have chosen professions off the family farm.
-I have wanted to farm since I was six years old however.
+I am the oldest of four – two of my siblings have careers off the farm.
+My brother Mikel returned to the farm several years ago and also maintains his career off-farm as a banker.
 After high school I went to college at The College of Wooster in Wooster, OH and earned a degree in history with a minor in political science.
 The four years at Wooster are still a highlight of my life.
 I returned to Montana after graduation and worked part time on the farm and part time for UPS.
 I loved my UPS career and as a result returned to school to earn my MBA (I actually have two) – Operations Management and Mediation/Dispute Resolution.
 My UPS career took my to Seattle for several years where I eventually took a job with Amazon Fresh (a subsidiary of Amazon that delivers groceries in select US cities).